PavanRPawar/javascript/README.md

 ## IIFE : Immediately Invoked Function Expression
 IIFE is a function that is called immediately as soon as it is defined.

+## fetch API
+The Fetch API provides an interface for fetching (sending/receiving) resources.
+It uses Request and Response objects.
+The fetch() method is used to fetch a resource (data). let promise = fetch(url, [options])